SSpedsbjerg/Master-Thesis/README.md

 The development of the second iteration halted with one week due to sickness as well as I didn't finish the GUI and there is still bugs with the GUI which I will take a better look at it later if time allows.

 # Iteration 3
 This Iteration I expect to make a better model aswell as having it able to update its values based on events that occur and the ones which dosen't when it was expected.
+I also want to set up the environment needed to start experiments.
+This is due to having the MVP ready and comparing this version with any future additions would.

+## Experiment
+Here I will document everything which I find worth documenting from the development of the experiment, such as thoughts and progress.

+For future itteration, one should be able to add variables to the Model function so the model may accomedate changes in the system over a certain time periode, example a website which gains more popularity could trigger the function in a bruteforce attack model if not accomedated for.